MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-areas.md

 ## Record and manage inventory costs

-This process area involves recording and controlling costs associated with inventory management, such as procurement, transportation, warehousing, and handling costs.
+This process area involves recording and controlling costs that are associated with inventory management, such as procurement, transportation, warehousing, and handling costs.
 It includes setting up cost accounting policies, tracking expenses, and creating financial reports.

 Learn more at [Record and manage inventory costs overview](inventory-to-deliver-record-manage-inventory-costs.md).